-Yes, for the short term, but do they really work for the long term too?
-Below we will look into how well they do in both the short and long term in relation to weight lost, your health and sustainability.
+Yes, for the short term, but do they work for the long term too?
+Below, we will look into how well they do in both the short and long term in terms of weight loss, health, and sustainability.

 Disclaimer: The following is for educational purposes only.
-We are not advocating a change in dietary, health or exercise protocols.
-Please seek the advice or council of your nutritionally educated health care practitioner prior to engaging in any dietary or exercise changes.
+We are not advocating a change in dietary, health, or exercise protocols.
+Please seek the advice or council of your nutritionally educated health care practitioner before engaging in any dietary or exercise changes.

-As huge as those number sound they are to be expected.
+As huge as those numbers sound, they are to be expected.

-According to World Population Review .com we are #12 in the world for percentage of obesity.
-We have several states that if taken alone would actually come it at number 1.
+According to World Population Review.com, we rank 12th in the world in terms of obesity prevalence.
+We have several states that, if taken alone, would come in at number 1.

 Let’s just say that America has a weight problem.